jeffreytwoods2/uvsim/README.md

 3. Replace these color codes with your preferred colors.
 4. Save the file and restart the app to see your changes.

-For more thorough instructions go to `color_customization.txt`
+For more thorough instructions go to `color_customization`